Asgragrt/PeroPeroSkip/README.md

 ## Settings

+The config file can be found at `${Your muse dash folder}/UserData/PeroPeroSkip.cfg`

 * ``SkipToHome`` skips all the way to [home](#home.)
 * ``SkipToWelcome`` skips only up to the [welcome screen](#welcome).
 * ``DebugLog`` enables debug messages.